 Summit in Pike County, Mississippi — The American South (East South Central)

 Location.
-31° 17.031′ N, 90° 28.02′ W. Marker is in Summit, Mississippi, in Pike County.
-Marker is at the intersection of West Railroad Avenue and Robb Street, on the right when traveling north on West Railroad Avenue.
+31° 17.428′ N, 90° 28.08′ W. Marker is in Summit, Mississippi, in Pike County.
+Marker is on South Laurel Street near Copiah Street, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Summit MS 39666, United States of America.
+Touch for directions.